 Some children with cleft hand have a simple central gap in their hand, while others may be missing all fingers except for the small (pinky) finger.
 Like many of the congenital anomalies, the extent of cleft hand can vary greatly from child to child.

 Who gets cleft hand?

 Cleft hand is inherited as an autosomal dominant condition.
-This means that there is a 50% chance of cleft hand occurring in the children of an affected individual.
-The condition may arise as a new genetic mutation, in which case the parents are not affected.
+This means that if you have cleft hand, there is a 50 percent chance of your child also inheriting the condition.
+In some cases, cleft hand may arise as a new genetic mutation in a child, even when the parents were not affected.